Conso97/med-quiz/README.md

 # Reason for this project

-Build a timed Medical quiz with multiple-choice questions that will feature dynamically updated HTML and CSS powered by JavaScript code that runs in the browser and has a responsive user interface.
+To build a timed Medical quiz with, multiple-choice questions, that will feature dynamically updated HTML and CSS powered by JavaScript code that runs in the browser and has a responsive user interface.

 # What I learned from this project